aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/extract-selected-content-between-nodes/_index.md

 ### **The Code**
 To extract the content from your document you need to call the ExtractContent method below and pass the appropriate parameters.

-The underlying basis of this method involves finding block level nodes (paragraphs and tables) and cloning them to create identical copies.
-If the marker nodes passed are block level then the method is able to simply copy the content on that level and add it to the array.
+The underlying basis of this method involves finding block-level nodes (paragraphs and tables) and cloning them to create identical copies.
+If the marker nodes passed are block-level then the method is able to simply copy the content on that level and add it to the array.

 However if the marker nodes are inline (a child of a paragraph) then the situation becomes more complex, as it is necessary to split the paragraph at the inline node, be it a run, bookmark fields etc.